-Notes: Figure shows the change in U.S. imports between quarters t-4 and t decomposed into six margins.
+Notes: Figure shows the change in U.S. imports between quarters t - 4 and t decomposed into six margins.
 To comply with the Census Bureau's volume of output restrictions, the figure contains data for only Q1 and Q3 of every year, and interpolates across the intermittent quarters Q2 and Q4.
-The margins are constructed by taking the change in trade between t-4 and t for every importer-product pair and by assigning this change in trade to one of the six categories based on my definition of whether a relationship or a product is no longer active.
-"Importer Entry" is trade by importers that are new in t compared to t-4.
-"Importer-Product Addition" is trade by importer-product pairs that are new in t compared to t-4 where the importer already existed in t.
-"Within Importer-Product Increase" is the change in trade for continuing importer-product pairs that trade more in t than in t-4.
-"Importer Exit" is the (absolute value) of trade by importers in t-4 that are no longer active in t while the overall importer is still active.
-"Within Importer-Product Decrease" is the (absolute value) change in trade for continuing importer-product pairs that trade less (possibly 0) in t than in t-4.
-The margins add up to the total change in imports.
+The margins are constructed by taking the change in trade between t - 4 and t for every importer-product pair and by assigning this change in trade to one of the six categories based on my definition of whether a relationship or a product is no longer active.
+"Importer Entry" is trade by importers that are new in t compared to t - 4.
+"Importer-Product Addition" is trade by importer-product pairs that are new in t compared to t - 4 where the importer already existed in t.
+"Within Importer-Product Increase" is the change in trade for continuing importer-product removal" is the (absolute value) of trade by importers in t - 4 that exit in t.
+"Importer-Product Decrease" is the (absolute value) change in trade for continuing importer is still active.
+"Within Importer-Product Decrease" is the (absolute value) change in trade for continuing importer-product pairs add up to the total change in imports.